 In what origins are left for the people of my name, the creation of the world came elsewhere, at the hands of the Mór-Ríoghai, who swam through the eternal sea both above and below.
 Her daughters, the maighdeann-mhara (or sea-maidens), came with her from the south and tried to settle the Gaelic lands.
 To do so, they invented men so they could have descendants.
 Only one of the three survived the task, by learning how to shapeshift (a distinctly female trait).
 It’s reasonable to intuit that the man in question would be called queer today (which comes into play later).

 The maighdeann-mhara left to continue their journeys but their descendants came back.
 Attempt number two was a failure.
-We only know about it because of Mac Cuill (the shapechanger from Attempt One) who tried to help the new colonists but couldn’t.
+We only know about it because of Mac Cuill (the shapechanger from Attempt One) tried to help the new colonists but couldn’t.
 Attempt number three goes better, led by a holy man and his followers.
 They actually start to make the world, but then the devourers (Mór-Ríoghai’s other kids, who weren’t interesting in world-building and instead embodied more primal forces) came and enslaved them.
 War resulted in both sides being forced out of the world.
-Nemed (the holy man) fled north with a ship full of men.
+A ship full of men (including some like Nemed) fled north.
 Another set of ships left the world in an unnamed direction.

 Interesting choice that, for a colony.
 A ship of all men.
 That’s appears to be a coded message that Nemed himself was queer, likely an androphiliac, definitely gender-fluid because that would link back to Mac Cuill and the maighdeann-mhara.

 Attempt Four was by descendants of the folks who fled east.
 They settled in, forming a successful colony until Nemed’s people returned.
 Divinely powered and kin to the people there, the Tuatha De Danaan (People of the Goddess of the Craft), demand their half of the inheritance of the maighdeann-mhara.
 When their kin refused, they fought.
-The losers received Connacht (one of the five kingdoms) so they can prosper.
-The Tuatha De Danaan are set upon by the devourers (the Fomor) again and try to negotiate a peace through marriage but fail.
-The resulting war ends up with the Fomor defeated and the land safe.
+The losers received Connacht (one of the five kingdoms) so they could prosper.
+The Tuatha De Danaan were set upon by the devourers (the Fomor) again and tried to negotiate a peace through marriage but failed.
+The resulting war ended up with the Fomor defeated and the land safe.

 THOSE WHO WALKED THE EDGE

 In another world, a young man contemplated his grandmother.
 She had formed existence by opening her legs, fog coming from her erotic exertions.
-She created a lover to lend a helping hand or two to her, um, activities, then discovered the she had a penis and (after naming it) impregnated her lover and then herself.
-The lover’s side of the family had found some interesting prospects on the other side of the family and thus the young man was born.
+She created a lover to lend a helping hand or two to her, um, activities, then uncovered her penis, which she named “Dad” (Búri) or “producer” but that’s klunkier.
+And then impregnated her lover and herself.
+Bor (meaning “son”) found who came from Ymir and her lover, found an interesting prospect on the other side of the family and thus the young man was born.
 Third generation.
 Wondering what the hell to do.